hunyao/Jun-Kumokawa/README.md

   * DNS server
   * and so on...

-I have my own email address that works on the my mail server either.
+I have my own email address that works on the my mail server too.

 I always think how to work, how to code and how to live efficiently.
 So I have been making a lot of scripts to do jobs efficiently on working.
 Also I helped members to solve their problems to keep going a project smoothly.